centresource/angularjs_rails_demo/README.md

 * spec/javascripts/spec.js.coffee is required by JasmineRice
 * I put my angular-specific javascript specs into spec/javascripts/angular
-* see spec/javascripts/angular/controllersSpec.js for an example.
+* see spec/javascripts/angular/controllersSpec.js for an example

 Note the following change to config/environments/production.rb: